Shell resumes LNG shipments from world’s largest floating structure

 Shell inherited some beauties from the boys of the roaring 90s.
 I hope someone will write a book one day on this era.

-REGULARLY UPDATED: Links to over 500 articles (and radio and TV broadcasts) by a host of publishers including the FT, Wall Street Journal, Reuters, Dow Jones Newswires, Bloomberg, New York Times, CNBC, etc. plus UK House of Commons Select Committee Hansard records, information on U.S. Securities & Exchange Commission website, all containing references to the Donovan’s, their Shell related websites, or their former company, Don Marketing.
+REGULARLY UPDATED: Links to over 500 articles (and radio and TV broadcasts) by a host of publishers including the FT, Wall Street Journal, Reuters, Dow Jones Newswires, Bloomberg, New York Times, CNBC, Forbes etc. Plus UK House of Commons Select Committee Hansard records, information on U.S. Securities & Exchange Commission website, legal documents filed in the U.S. Courts, all containing references to the Donovan’s, their Shell related websites, or their former company, Don Marketing.
 Includes newspaper and magazine articles, newsletters, video clip links and interview transcripts.
 All in date order.
-In addition, there are references to our websites and/or our activities, published in over 60 books.
-In all, over 550 externally published references to date.
-Plus over 60,000 Shell related articles published on our own Shell focussed websites.
+In addition, there are references to our websites and/or our activities, published in over 100 books.
+In all, over 550 externally published references to date including articles originated by news agencies such as Reuters or Dow Jones, syndicated to a variety of individual publishers such as the New York Times or The Washington Post.
+Plus over 60,000 Shell related articles published on our own Shell focussed websites. read more

 Gordon Deegan: Thursday, March 31, 2016